-We use cloud based systems to process data and therefore data may be processed outside of the European Economic Area.
+We use cloud-based systems to process data and therefore data may be processed outside of the European Economic Area.
 We take all reasonable steps to ensure that your data is stored and processed securely.
-By submitting your personal data you agree to this transfer, storing and processing of your information.
+By submitting your personal data, you agree to this transfer, storing and processing of your information.

-Müllers will never sell your personal information and will never share it with another organization for their own marketing purposes.
+Müllers will never sell your personal information and will never share it with another organisation for their own marketing purposes.
 However, there are a number of legitimate situations where we may share your information with a third party: